Connecting young people to the world

 Click to download the EOE 2017 call for papers

-Registration is now open for the EOE Network Seminar 2017.
+Registration for the EOE Network Seminar 2017 will close on Saturday 17 June.

 Tickets are available along with accommodation options now.